Polight/lego/README.md

 A small CLI in NodeJS come along to build 🚀 your component.
 There's no [Vite](https://vitejs.dev/) nor other 3rd parties, it's [just an interpreter of ±180 lines of readable code](https://github.com/Polight/lego/blob/master/src/compiler/transpiler.js).
+I also works with [https://bun.sh](Bun) and probably other interpreters.

 ## What is LEGO Behind?